andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 ![lab](images/image-20251114084901247.png)

 That means I have a bunch of virtual machines placed in different vlans serving different needs, they are free to communicate with each other, within the same VLAN but also VLAN to VLAN.
+In addition to the virtual machines, I also have a bunch of physical devices like wired devices and wifi devices that also freely communicate through my 720XP switch.

 This is something MSS can be tasked to do something about.

-## Creating network security rules and policies
+## Network Security in CloudVision

-By heading over to the *Network Security* section in CloudVision I will be greeted by the MSS Dashboard.
+There is a dedicated section for MSS in CloudVision called *Network Security*.
+This is where most tasks related to MSS like creating policies, rules, services, groups, monitor policies and devices are administered.
+When entering *Network Security* section in CloudVision I will be greeted by the MSS Dashboard.
 This will give me a quick glimpse of my MSS "estate".
 From the amount of registered Monitoring Nodes and MSS Devices (MSS "enabled" switches) to events and policies related to these devices:

 ![mss-dashboard](images/image-20251117152241363.png)